RyanKennon/okta-mfa-adaptive-authentication/README.md

 ---

 ### 2) Passwordless Enrollment

+Creating a Passwordless Policy and restricting it to Okta Verify FastPass and TOTP allows a user to authenticate without ever entering a password, relying solely on possession of their enrolled device.
+Assigning this policy to an application determines which app's sign-in flow will actually enforce this passwordless requirement.

 1. Go to the **Security** tab and then **Authentication Policies**
 2. Select **App Sign-In** then **Create Policy**